keyvan-amiri/PGTNet/conversion/raw_dataset/README.md

-Please copy raw event log in this dataset.
+Please copy raw event log in this directory.